White pizza, or pizza bianca, is simply pizza without tomato sauce and with the inspired addition of dollops of ricotta.

-We gotta confess something.
-This lovely, subtly flavored little white pizza is what author Jamie Geller refers to as “dressed down.”
+This subtly flavored white pizza is what author Jamie Geller refers to as “dressed down.”
 Her words.
 Forgive us, but those of us who delight in simpler pleasures consider plain white pizza plenty dressed up.
 Spiffy, in fact.
 Still, for those of you who prefer to be knocked giddy with flavor, you may wish to strew this pizza with sautéed garlic and fresh torn basil leaves (as the author suggests), hot chile flakes, or any of countless other strew-ons suggested by our recipe testers in the comments below the recipe.
-If you really want to bling it up, you can make the blue cheese, pear, and arugula version of this pizza which the author first encountered at a restro in Brooklyn.
-Suit yourself.–Renee Schettler Rossi
+Suit yourself.
+This recipe has been updated.
+Originally published March 3, 2014.–Renee Schettler Rossi

 Special Equipment: Baking stones (optional), but worth it